5 Days In Maui

 Red Sand Beach

-One of the must-see natural attractions on the scenic drive is Kaihalulu Beach – a.k.a “red sand beach”.
-Park your car near the Hana High School and follow the slippery path which hugs the cliff.
-The trail is quite eroded and certain parts are slippery, but you’ll see both millennials and seniors handling themselves just fine.
-Maybe it’s the buzz in anticipation of what comes next…
+Kaihalulu Beach – a.k.a “red sand beach” is one of Hawaii’s best beaches and one of the must-see natural attractions on the scenic drive.
+Park your car near the Hana High School and follow the slippery path that hugs the cliff.
+The trail to the Red Sand Beach is on private property, so be sure to ask locals if it’s OK to head to the beach.
+The path is quite eroded, and certain parts are dangerous, but you’ll see both millennials and seniors handling themselves just fine.

 Waianapanapa State Park

 If you haven’t already had a picnic lunch, this is the place to do so.
-In Waianapanapa State Park, you’ll not only find picnic grounds, but also beautiful coastal trails, ancient Hawaiian sites, and one of the most famous black sand beaches in Maui – Pa’iloa Beach.
+In Waianapanapa State Park, you’ll find not only picnic grounds but also beautiful coastal trails, ancient Hawaiian sites, and one of the most famous black sand beaches in Maui – Pa’iloa Beach.
+You need to book your park entrance in advance.

 Makapipi Falls

-Around mile marker 25, pull over just before or after the one-lane bridge and inspect Makapipi Falls from above, as the lovely waterfall plunges beneath your feet en route to the nearby Pacific Ocean.
-Surprisingly, this quick stop was one of my favorites on the scenic drive and offers a lovely photo opportunity.
+Around mile marker 25, pull over just before or after the one-lane bridge and inspect Makapipi Falls from above as the lovely waterfall plunges beneath your feet en route to the nearby Pacific Ocean.
+Surprisingly, this quick stop was one of my favorites on the scenic drive and offered a lovely photo opportunity.

 Pua’a Ka’a Falls

 Located at the Pua’a Ka’a State Wayside Park at mile marker 22, walk for five minutes and reach a swimming pool fed directly by a waterfall.
-It’s safe for children to swim here so it is a popular stop for families (some of which also take advantage of the shaded picnic area).
-There is technically an additional pool further upstream but access was restricted when I visited.
+It’s safe for children to swim here, so it is a popular stop for families (some of whom also take advantage of the shaded picnic area).
+There is technically an additional pool further upstream, but access was restricted when I visited.

 Three Bears Falls

-Called Upper Waikani Falls in Google Maps, Three Bears Falls are definitely worth the stop though you might have to walk a bit as parking is prohibited directly in front of the falls.
-You can clearly see how these falls got their name, cascading in perfect sync to a dreamy pool which you can actually swim in by hiking down the gulch for about 10-15 minutes.
+Called Upper Waikani Falls in Google Maps, Three Bears Falls are worth the stop, though you might have to walk a bit as parking is prohibited directly in front of the falls.
+You can clearly see how these falls got their name, cascading in perfect sync to a dreamy pool, which you can actually swim in by hiking down the gulch for about 10-15 minutes.

 Wailua Valley State Wayside